 How to apply

-You'll need to submit an online application by April 23, 2021.
+You'll need to submit an online application.
+Each application requires the following:

-All applications will be reviewed four weeks after the April 23rd deadline by a selection committee.
+All applications will be reviewed by a selection committee.
 The top ten candidates will be contacted for a virtual interview.
-The chosen scholarship applicants will be notified by May 20, 2021.
+The chosen scholarship applicants will be notified in Summer 2024.

 All materials must be submitted through the online application.
 Emailed or mailed documents will not be accepted.